-Have your meat sliced off of a tenderloin if you’re doing the butchering yourself.
-I cut two – 8 ounce filets, using a scale.
+I’m using two – 8 ounce filets, weighed using a scale.
 It’s important that they’re the same size, for cooking purposes.
 Season the filets with a little salt and a generous amount of crushed black pepper.

 Pour some olive oil, about 3 tablespoons, in a skillet over high heat.
 Sear both filets on both sides.
 You’re just searing the meat to get some caramelization.
 You’ll be using the same skillet to make the wine reduction later.
 Don’t wash your skillet!

 Remove the filets from the skillet and place them on a plate.
-Place a teaspoon or so of Dijon mustard on each filet.
-Using a pastry brush, brush on the mustard.
+Place a teaspoon or so of Dijon mustard on each filet sing a pastry brush.
 Mr. Ramsay, of course, recommends English mustard, but I don’t own any.
 A tidbit of info from Mr. Ramsay – it’s essential to brush the mustard on the filets after having just been seared.
 Supposedly mustard won’t get absorbed by the meat once it’s cooled off.

-The next thing to do is roll out the pastry dough that has remained chilled.
+The next thing to do is roll out the chilled pastry dough.

-Roll it into a kind of circle, using a little bit of flour and a good rolling pin.
-Place a crêpe in the middle of the dough, top with a layer of duxelles, then top them with the prosciutto.
+Roll it into a kind of circle, using a little bit of flour as necessary.
+Place a crêpe in the middle of the dough, top with a layer of duxelles, then top with the prosciutto.

 On top of the prosciutto place the mustard-brushed filet, mustard side down.